vchavda/training-app/readme.md

-# Training app - Test Vijay
+# Training app - Test Vijay Chavda

 This app is just an example app for showcasing github actions